lee0c/lee0c.github.io/_posts/2024/2024-09-06-ubiquity-of-enby.md

 we don't know the overlap - it could be that half of nonbinary people also use enby, or that bunches of people use enby who don't call themselves nonbinary

-either way, there's a big chunk of nonbinary folks who don't call themselves enby - at least half of us
+either way, there's a big chunk of nonbinary folks who don't call themselves enbies - at least half of us

 **if you're talking about the entire community or the gender category:** please consider just saying nonbinary